Insulating Castable Refractories – Specification Best Practice for Furnace and Kiln Applications

 Understanding the ingredients of each castable mix

 On the face of it all insulating castable refractories look the same, comprising a mixture of aggregates, cement and additives, such as clay and fillers.
 When mixed with water, they will form a slurry suitable for application via casting, gunning, ramming, pouring or plastering, and in some compositions, pumping and shot-creting.
-It is important to realize that all castable refractories can be different, and therefore should not be commoditised.
+It is important to realise that all castable refractories can be different, and therefore should not be commoditised.
 By learning the difference between each castable type, specifiers, contractors and installers can select and install a product which is better matched to their application, delivering improved energy and output performance, increased lifespan and associated cost efficiencies as a result.

 The best way to facilitate an ongoing learning curve is by partnering with an established and knowledgeable manufacturer that can not only encourage best practice throughout the specification process, but will also assist specifiers and procurement teams in making the right purchasing decision on a site-by-site basis, in accordance with customer requirements.

 The difference between working closely with a manufacturer and seeking a commodity castable refractory solution is simple.
 A highly experienced and well-established manufacturer has refractory products to suit even the most complex insulation challenge, balancing properties such as density, strength and thermal conductivity; something which is particularly useful when specifying for an environment which is particularly harsh or requires a specific method of application.

 It is also important to understand that while raw materials in insulating castables vary, there are three main ‘core’ aggregate raw materials on the market, used to form a variety of insulating castable refractory products.
 Before we go any further, it is important to assess these key ingredients.